ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Rerunning a failing CI job
 --------------------------

-Occasionally you may find your PR fails due to a reason unrelated to your change, this could happen due to:
+Occasionally you may find your PR fails due to a reason unrelated to your change.
+This could happen for several reasons, including:

-* A temporary issue accessing an external resource, such as a yum or git repo
+* a temporary issue accessing an external resource, such as a yum or git repo
-* A timeout creating a virtual machine to run the tests on
+* a timeout creating a virtual machine to run the tests on

-If this appears to be the case you can rerun the Shippable test by:
+If either of these issues appear to be the case, you can rerun the Shippable test by:

-* Closing and re-opening the PR
+* closing and re-opening the PR
-* Making another change to the PR and pushing to GitHub
+* making another change to the PR and pushing to GitHub

-If the issue continues please contact us in ``#ansible-devel`` on Freenode IRC.
+If the issue persists, please contact us in ``#ansible-devel`` on Freenode IRC.

 How to test a PR
 ================

 If you're a developer, one of the most valuable things you can do is look at the GitHub issues list and help fix bugs.
-We almost always prioritize bug fixing over feature development, so clearing bugs out of the way is one of the best things you can do.
+We almost always prioritize bug fixing over feature development, so helping to fix bugs is one of the best things you can do.

-Even if you're not a developer, helping test pull requests for bug fixes and features is still immensely valuable.
+Even if you're not a developer, helping to test pull requests for bug fixes and features is still immensely valuable.

-This goes for testing new features as well as testing bug fixes.

-In many cases, code should add tests that prove it works but that's not ALWAYS possible and tests are not always comprehensive, especially when a user doesn't have access to a wide variety of platforms, or that is using an API or web service.
+Ideally, code should add tests that prove that the code works.
+That's not always possible and tests are not always comprehensive, especially when a user doesn't have access to a wide variety of platforms, or is using an API or web service.
 In these cases, live testing against real equipment can be more valuable than automation that runs against simulated interfaces.
-In any case, things should always be tested manually the first time too.
+In any case, things should always be tested manually the first time as well.

-Thankfully, helping test Ansible is pretty straightforward, assuming you are already used to how ansible works.
+Thankfully, helping to test Ansible is pretty straightforward, assuming you are familiar with how Ansible works.

 Setup: Checking out a Pull Request
 ----------------------------------

+You can do this by:

+* checking out Ansible
-You can do this by checking out Ansible, making a test branch off the main one, merging a GitHub issue, testing, and then commenting on that particular issue on GitHub.
+* making a test branch off the main branch
+* merging a GitHub issue
+* testing
+* commenting on that particular issue on GitHub

 Here's how:

 .. warning::
    Testing source code from GitHub pull requests sent to us does have some inherent risk, as the source code